lucianosrp/frame-check/README.md

 1. **Manual verification** - Tediously trace through your code to verify every column reference
 2. **Runtime checks** - Add defensive programming with `if 'column' in df.columns:` everywhere
+3. **Source check** - Verify columns existence in your file or database schema
-3. **Cross your fingers** - Hope the columns exist and deal with crashes later
+4. **Cross your fingers** - Hope the columns exist and deal with crashes later

 ```python
 # Defensive programming gets verbose quickly